The artist, celebrated in Quebec and abroad, brings J'ai pleuré avec les chiens (Time, Creation, Destruction) home

 A hypnotic work for five intergenerational women performers, J’ai pleuré avec les chiens (Time, Creation, Destruction) is a durational performance by creator and choreographer Daina Ashbee.
 For her largest work to date, Daina uses repetition to insist, to reach points of trance, transformation and catharsis, to evoke rhythm, to manifest energetic states, to ask both performer and witness to endure and to carry the room to a climax and back, again and again.

-J’ai pleuré avec les chiens explores lightness, pleasure and celebration as the result of the liberation of violence, the occupation of space and the exploration of the body from within and without.
+J’ai pleuré avec les chiens (Time, Creation, Destruction) explores lightness, pleasure and celebration as the result of the liberation of violence, the occupation of space and the exploration of the body from within and without.
 The darkness she has explored in previous works is present but challenged by the notion that the body is energy, and that energy can transform.